jaygaha/go-beginner/cmd/12_concurrency/12_README.md

 - Provides mutual exclusion
 - Prevents race conditions in shared memory access

+### 5. Context

+- Allows for cancellation, deadline, and value propagation
+- Used for long-running tasks that can be canceled

 ## Best Practices

 1. Don't communicate by sharing memory; share memory by communicating